 Lunch Time Provision:

 Hot and cold meals are available every day at school.
 For parents providing a packed lunch, please aim for food to be as healthy as possible.
-If lunch boxes contain snacks such as crisps, children will be able to eat these at lunch time as part of their lunch – not as a morning snack.
+If lunch boxes contain snacks such as crisps and chocolate, children will be able to eat these at lunch time as part of their lunch – not as a morning snack.

 We are a nut free school.